madox2/vim-ai/README.md

 " :AI
 " - prompt: optional prepended prompt
-" - engine: chat | complete - see how to configure complete engine in the section below " - options: openai config (see https://platform.openai.com/docs/api-reference/completions) " - options.initial_prompt: prompt prepended to every chat request (list of lines or string) " - options.request_timeout: request timeout in seconds
+" - options: openai config (see https://platform.openai.com/docs/api-reference/completions)
+" - options.initial_prompt: prompt prepended to every chat request (list of lines or string) " - options.request_timeout: request timeout in seconds